 Richway in Roswell, Georgia was a central and important location in my early record universe.
 My Father shopped there, and it was fairly close to my school.
 They also had a well-stocked and interesting record department for someone who was new to the vinyl collecting hobby like me.

 The idea that I could actually own the current hits that I was hearing on “American Top 40” was new to me.

 I purchased my last model airplane kit the same day I purchased my first Rock 45.
-I was 13, and at the Sears store at Cumberland Mall.
+I was 13, and I was at the Sears store in Cumberland Mall.
 After paying for my new model plane, I had two dollars and some coins left over.
 I could have gone over to the wonderful Sears candy counter but before I made any decisions, I happened past the stereo and record department.